Sparse Reduced-rank Regression Methods for Spatially Misaligned Data with Application to Spatial Transcriptomics: STARmap PLUS Alzheimer’s Disease Application

 Following the CP structure, we pursue a component-level interpretation of the results here.
-CP Decomposes the coefficient tensor into four rank-1 latent factors that summarize the gene--cell-type--time patterns in the association with plaque size (Table~\ref{tab:cp_components}).
+The CP decomposition represents the estimated coefficient tensor using four rank-one latent components, each combining a gene-loading vector, a cell-type-loading vector, and a disease-stage-loading vector (Table~\ref{tab:cp_components}).
 The first three components have substantially larger weights than the fourth.
 For component $r$ with factors $\bq_{r}^{(1)}$ (genes), $\bq_r^{(2)}$ (cell types), $\bq_r^{(3)}$ (times) and weight $w_r$, we orient it so that its top-loading genes have positive entries in the gene factor, and then summarize its overall direction using the signed-average product